 It isn’t just the legal process you need to be aware of, you will also no doubt be wondering how much compensation you are likely to receive and more importantly how you are going to afford to hire a solicitor to make a claim.
-The latter question might be what puts off a lot of victims from coming forward to seek compensation.
+The latter question might be what puts off a lot of victims of paedophiles from coming forward to seek compensation.

 A paedophile is an adult who is sexually attracted to children and who has fantasies about, or engages in, sexual activities with children.
 Paedophiles are classed as suffering from a psychosexual disorder.
 Note that a paedophile and a child molester are not necessarily the same thing as not all paedophiles act upon their desires.
 Some are able to see that their attraction to children is unhealthy and dangerous and seek psychiatric help.
 Some paedophiles are attracted exclusively to children while others are attracted to adults as well; it is not uncommon for paedophiles to engage in romantic relationships with other adults while preying on children.

 Child sexual abuse is considered a serious crime under UK law.
 Acts that constitute sexual abuse of children include:

 - Sexual touching of any part of a child’s body, with or without the child’s clothes on.

 - Making a child take their clothes off